prateekbaheti/gauge_mingle_demo/specs/twist-mingle.md

 * To create a new project, click the New project link on the Current projects page.
 ![](http://www.thoughtworks.com/products/docs/mingle/13.4/help/resources/images/installation/create_new_project_link.png)

-* Enter project name "test_project" and select the "Blank".
+* Enter project name "test_project" and select blank template.
 * Click the "Create project" link to complete project creation.